Jawad52/TV-Application/README.md

 --------------

 *  Android Jetpack is used as an Architecture glue including ViewModel, LiveData, Lifecycles, and Navigation.

-*  A Android TV-App is written in Kotlin.

 *  ExoPlayer is an application level media player for Android, used for playing videos